-- Total revenue decreased 9.2% to \$10.9 million for the three months ended December 31, 2020 compared to \$12.0 million for the same period in 2019.
-The decrease in revenue was driven by lower connectivity revenue which decreased 11.0% to \$6.5 million compared to \$7.3 million for the same period in 2019.
-The decrease in connectivity revenue was attributable to churn exceeding provisioning.
-Cloud and colocation revenue decreased 6.4% to \$4.4 million compared to \$4.7 million for the same period in 2019.
-The decline was due to one-time revenue recognized for an early termination in the prior year period.
-Total revenue decreased 6.2% to \$45.4 million for the year ended December 31, 2020 compared to \$48.4 million for the same period in 2019.
-The decrease was driven by the factors described above. - Net loss increased 4.8% to \$2.2 million for the three months ended December 31, 2020 compared to a net loss of \$2.1 million for the same period in 2019.
-The higher net loss was driven by the decline in revenue.
-Net loss was \$8.3 million for the year ended December 31, 2020 compared to a net loss of \$7.0 million for the same period in 2019.
-The higher net loss was driven by the factor described above. - Adjusted EBITDA^{1,2} decreased 7.5% to \$3.7 million for the three months ended December 31, 2020 compared to \$4.0 million for the same period in 2019.
-The decrease was driven primarily by the decrease in revenue.
-For the year ended December 31, 2020, Adjusted EBITDA decreased 9.1% to \$15.9 million compared to \$17.5 million for the same period in 2019.
+- Connectivity revenues stabilized quarter over quarter, with connectivity revenue totaling \$6.5 million for the three months ended December 31, 2021 compared to \$6.5 million in the prior quarter.
+The stabilization of connectivity revenues was driven by favourable customer churn1 results, and provisioning of new customers.
+For the three months ended December 31, 2021, connectivity churn was 0.7% compared to 0.9% for the prior quarter.
+The decline in churn was driven by the Company's retention initiative to upgrade and retain its customers with new service offerings.
+For the year ended December 31, 2021, connectivity churn was 1.1% compared to 1.5% for the same period in 2020.
+The decrease was driven by the factors described above. - Total revenue decreased 1.8% to \$10.7 million for the three months ended December 31, 2021 compared to \$10.9 million for the same period in 2020.
+The decrease in revenue was driven by lower connectivity revenue which decreased 3.0% to \$6.5 million compared to \$6.7 million for the same period in 2020.
+The decrease in connectivity revenue was attributable to churn exceeding provisioning in prior quarters.
+Cloud and colocation revenue was flat year over year at \$4.2 million for the three months ended December 31, 2021.
+Total revenue decreased 4.6% to \$43.3 million for the year ended December 31, 2021 compared to \$45.4 million for the same period in 2020.
+The decrease was driven by a decline in connectivity revenues. - Net loss increased to \$9.0 million for the three months ended December 31, 2021 compared to a net loss of \$2.2 million for the same period in 2020.
+The higher net loss was driven by a \$4.5 million impairment loss on cloud and colocation assets and liabilities that have been classified as held for sale as at December 31, 2021, a \$1.6M impairment loss on intangible assets and a decline in revenue.
+Net loss was \$15.2 million for the year ended December 31, 2021 compared to a net loss of \$8.3 million for the same period in 2020.
+The higher net loss was driven by the factors described above. - Adjusted EBITDA^{2,3} decreased 37.8% to \$2.3 million for the three months ended December 31, 2021 compared to \$3.7 million for the same period in 2020.
+The decrease was driven primarily by a decline in gross profit, one-time operating expenses and lower government grants.
+For the year ended December 31, 2021, Adjusted EBITDA decreased 24.5% to \$12.0 million compared to \$15.9 million for the same period in 2020.
 The decrease was driven by the factor described above.